JohnnySonTrinh/review-api/README.md

 ## Deployment

-The live deployed application can be found deployed on [Heroku](https://coach-platform-api-b2a0c10b1c34.herokuapp.com).
+The live deployed application can be found deployed on [Heroku](https://star-review-api-99b8eca24b61.herokuapp.com).

 This section provides a step-by-step guide to deploy the Django application with a Heroku and PostgreSQL database.

+### Cloudinary API

+This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

+To obtain your own Cloudinary API key, create an account and log in.

+- For *Primary interest*, you can choose *Programmable Media for image and video API*.
+- Optional: *edit your assigned cloud name to something more memorable*.
+- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
+- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Prerequisites